The 14 best Florida beaches for families (updated for 2025)

 The scenic setting and public amenities make Fort De Soto Park one of Florida’s best family beaches (Photo: VisitStPeteClearwater.com)

-The three miles of beach at the 1,136-acre Fort De Soto Park on the west central coast of Florida have earned “best beach” honors from both Tripadvisor and “Dr. Beach” in years past, and it’s not hard to see why.
-Start with the scenic setting among five interconnected islands, where from certain spots you can take in sweeping views of the Gulf of Mexico, Tampa, and the Sunshine Skyway Bridge.
-Add in all the amenities here, from a playground and picnic shelters to fishing piers and canoe and kayak rentals, and you easily get one of the best family beaches in Florida.
+The three miles of beach at Fort De Soto Park on the west central coast of Florida have earned well-deserved “best beach” honors from both Tripadvisor and “Dr. Beach” in years past.
+Start with the scenic setting among five interconnected islands, then add in amenities like a playground, picnic shelters, fishing piers, and canoe and kayak rentals, and you easily get one of the best family beaches in Florida.
+There’s even a special dog-friendly area where the family pup can go for a swim, and you can also explore the park’s namesake Spanish-American War-era fort.
+The only drawback?
+There are no lifeguards on duty at the park.

-Where to Stay Near Fort De Soto Park, Florida
+Where to stay near Fort De Soto Park, Florida

-12. Stuart Beach
+14. Stuart Beach

 Stuart, Florida